Stenway/RSV-Specification/README.md

 Other reasons for the use of UTF-8 can https://utf8everywhere.org/

+### I mainly want to store numbers.
+Is RSV something for me?

+It depends.
+If you want to exchange numerical data, and performance is not critical, then you can use RSV.
+If performance is important, or you want to store numbers with many digits and size matters, then there are more adequate solutions for such use cases.
+Storing numbers in binary form, instead of the string-based form, has better performance and can reduce the resulting file size.
+But doing so also means to think about the byte order, i.e. the endianness (big endian or little endian), about precision (1/2/4/8-byte integers signed/unsigned, or floating-point numbers), or about variable-width encoding schemes (varints).

+RSV only supports strings, in order to make the format as simple as possible.
+When you store your numerical data as strings, you don't need to think about endianness, precision or variable-width encoding schemes.
+This makes RSV especially beginner-friendly.
+Using normal compression like ZIP can also reduce the file size significantly.

+### What happens, when my string values contains 0xFF?
+Will it collide?

+No, it won't collide with the value terminator byte, because the Unicode codepoint U+00FF will not encode as a single 0xFF byte.
+With the UTF-8 encoding only the ASCII characters from 0 to 127 will be encoded using one single byte.
+Codepoints in the range of U+0080 to U+07FF will be mapped to two bytes.
+U+00FF for example will map to the two bytes 0xC3 and 0xBF.

 ### Can I use a split function to decode RSV?

 Yes you can.
 See for example the [Python](https://github.com/Stenway/RSV-Challenge/blob/main/Python/rsv.py#L70),